COVID-19 Telecommuting Guidance

-We know that there will be occasions throughout the Fall semester when staff or faculty may need to make an unscheduled visit to campus.
+We know that there will be occasions throughout the semester when staff or faculty may need to make an unscheduled visit to campus.

 To maintain reduced density in our buildings and ensure that health and safety guidelines are met, please follow the steps below:

 1) Request permission from your VP (Admin & Finance, Student Services) or AVP (Academic Affairs) - include day, time, and building location /floor/room number

 2) Make your request no later than noon on the day prior to your planned visit